 All sectors are set to feel the strain from the recession and energy is no exception.
-Now that the UK is facing the deepest financial crisis on record, how can the Government keep policy for the industry on track while maintaining a steady pace of transformation?
+But what impact has coronavirus had on energy companies?
+And now that the UK is facing the deepest financial crisis on record, how can the Government keep policy for the industry on track while maintaining a steady pace of transformation?

 Between March and August, the power industry lost out on £1.1 billion due to reduced electricity demand and wholesale prices.